ATR IV (Access to Recovery)

 Successes and Milestones

-In 2011, ABH, DMHAS, and the ATR provider network worked together, resulting in:
+From 2010-2014, ABH, DMHAS, and the ATR provider network worked together, resulting in:

-- 3.7% increase in abstinence from alcohol or illegal drugs by participants at the 6 month follow-up, compared to time of intake
+86.3% increase in housing stability among participants at the 6 month follow-up, compared to time of intake

-- Over 90% of follow-up health surveys were secured in the time period required by federal funding mandates
+Over 90% of follow-up health surveys were secured in the time period required by federal funding mandates